libu40/DataStructures/README.md

     which helps you locate the resources using the AWS Tag Editor console.
 You can also use existing AWS and third-party tools to manage each resource separately.

 AWS ELB:
+* Elastic Load Balancing supports three types of load balancers.
+You can select the appropriate load balancer based on your application needs.
+  If you need to load balance HTTP requests, we recommend you to use Application Load Balancer.
+For network/transport protocols (layer4 – TCP, UDP) load balancing, and for extreme performance/low latency applications we recommend using Network Load Balancer.
+If your application is built within the EC2 Classic network then you should use Classic Load Balancer.
+* Elastic Load Balancing supports three types of load balancers.
+You can select the appropriate load balancer based on your application needs.
+    If you need to load balance HTTP requests, we recommend you to use Application Load Balancer.
+For network/transport protocols (layer4 – TCP, UDP) load balancing, and for extreme performance/low latency applications we recommend using Network Load Balancer.
+If your application is built within the EC2 Classic network then you should use Classic Load Balancer.
+*  Yes.
+To receive a history of Application Load Balancing API calls made on your account, use AWS CloudTrail.
+*  Yes, you can terminate HTTPS connection on the Application Load Balancer.
+You must install an SSL certificate on your load balancer.
+The load balancer uses this certificate to terminate the connection and then decrypt requests from clients before sending them to targets.
+*  You can either use AWS Certificate Manager to provision an SSL/TLS certificate or you can obtain the certificate from other sources by creating the certificate request, getting the certificate request signed by a CA, and then uploading the certificate either using AWS Certification Manager or the AWS Identity and Access Management (IAM) service.
+*   You can integrate your Application Load Balancer with AWS WAF, a web application firewall that helps protect web applications from attacks by allowing you to configure rules based on IP addresses, HTTP headers, and custom URI strings.
+Using these rules, AWS WAF can block, allow, or monitor (count) web requests for your web application.
+*    Cross-zone load balancing is already enabled by default in Application Load Balancer.
+*   HTTP(S) requests received by a load balancer are processed by the content-based routing rules.
+    If the request content matches the rule with an action to forward it to a target group with a Lambda function as a target then the corresponding Lambda function is invoked.
+    The content of the request (including headers and body) is passed on to the Lambda function in JSON format.
+The response from the Lambda function should be in JSON format.
+    The response from the Lambda function is transformed into an HTTP response and sent to the client.
+The load balancer invokes your Lambda function using the AWS Lambda Invoke API and requires that you have provided invoke permissions for your Lambda function to Elastic Load Balancing service.
+*   Yes.
+Network Load Balancers support both TCP, UDP, and TCP+UDP (Layer 4) listeners, as well as TLS listeners.
+*   The Classic Load Balancer supports Amazon EC2 instances with any operating system currently supported by the Amazon EC2 service.

+AWS Security Best Practices :

+*   Using the IAM Service:
+    *   The IAM service is one component of the AWS secure global infrastructure that we discuss in this paper.
+With IAM, you can centrally manage users, security credentials such as passwords, access keys, and permissions policies that control which AWS services and resources users can access.
+    *   As a best practice, we recommend that you create an IAM user even for yourself and that you do not use your AWS account credentials for everyday access to AWS.
+*   Regions, Availability Zones, and Endpoints:
+*   Sharing Security Responsibility for AWS Services:
+    *Infrastructure Services: This category includes compute services, such as Amazon EC2, and related services, such as Amazon Elastic Block Store (Amazon EBS), Auto Scaling, and Amazon Virtual Private Cloud (Amazon VPC).
+With these services, you can architect and build a cloud infrastructure using technologies similar to and largely compatible with on-premises solutions.
+You control the operating system, and you configure and operate any identity management system that provides access to the user layer of the virtualization stack.
+    *Container Services: You are responsible
+                        for setting up and managing network controls, such as firewall rules, and for managing platform-level identity and access management separately from IAM.
+Examples of container services include Amazon Relational Database Services (Amazon RDS), Amazon Elastic Map Reduce (Amazon EMR) and AWS Elastic Beanstalk.
+    *Abstracted Services: This category includes high-level storage, database, and messaging services, such as Amazon Simple Storage Service (Amazon S3), Amazon Glacier, Amazon DynamoDB, Amazon Simple Queuing Service (Amazon SQS), and Amazon Simple Email Service (Amazon SES).
+*   For Amazon EC2 Windows instances using the ec2config service, when a new instance from a standard AWS AMI is launched, the ec2config service sets a new random Administrator password for the instance and encrypts it using the corresponding Amazon EC2 key pair’s public key.
+The user can get the Windows instance password by using the AWS Management Console or command line tools, and by providing the corresponding Amazon EC2 private key to decrypt the password.
+This password, along with the default Administrative account for the Amazon EC2 instance, can be used to authenticate to the Windows instance.

+*   Using the Trusted Advisor Tool:
+    * Some AWS Premium Support plans include access to the Trusted Advisor tool, which offers a one-view snapshot of your service and helps identify common security misconfigurations, suggestions for improving system performance, and underutilized resources.
+* Manage AWS Accounts, IAM Users,Groups, and Roles:
+    *  you should identify or create a new AWS group for that access, and provision user access via group membership, as well as permissions and policies assigned at the group level.
+    * As a best practice, users should rotate their access keys on a regular basis.
+    * Applications that run on an Amazon EC2 instance and that need access to AWS resources such as Amazon S3 buckets or an Amazon DynamoDB table must have security credentials in order to make programmatic requests to AWS.
+Developers might distribute their credentials to each instance and applications can then use those credentials to access resources, but distributing long-term credentials to each instance is challenging to manage and a potential security risk.
+    * To manage access to resources, you might have multiple AWS accounts—for example, to isolate a development environment from a production environment.
+However, users from one account might need to access resources in the other account, such as promoting an update from the development environment to the production environment.
+Although users who work in both accounts could have a separate identity in each account, managing credentials for multiple accounts makes identity management difficult.(cross account access).
+    * Users might already have identities outside of AWS, such as in your corporate directory.
+However, those users might need to work with AWS resources (or work with applications that access those resources).
+If so, these users also need AWS security credentials in order to make requests toAWS.
+* IAM roles and temporary security credentials address these use cases.
+An IAM role lets you define a set of permissions to access the resources that a user or service needs, but the permissions are not attached to a specific IAM user or group.
+Instead, IAM users, mobile and EC2-based applications, or AWS services (like Amazon EC2) can programmatically assume a role.
+Assuming the role returns temporary security credentials that the user or application can use to make for programmatic requests to AWS.
+These temporary security credentials have a configurable expiration and are automatically rotated.
+Using IAM roles and temporary security credentials means you don't always have to manage longterm credentials and IAM users for each entity that requires access to a resource
+* Managing OS-level Access to Amazon EC2 Instances :
+    *